truenas/middleware/docs/source/middleware/roles.rst

 Middleware user role is a string (e.g. `REPLICATION_TASK_READ`) that, being listed in one of the user's privileges, allows them to execute specific middleware methods.

+NOTE: sensitive fields are redacted in output of middleware methods when the user lacks full administrator and also lacks the WRITE role corresponding with `role_prefix` specified in the middleware plugin class configuration.

 Defining a role
 ***************